 - Add the baked beans to the pan and pour the BBQ sauce mixture over them.

-- Add a little kick to your pellet grill baked beans with chopped jalapenos or Hatch chilies.
+- Add a little kick to your pellet grill baked beans with chopped jalapeno peppers or Hatch chilies.

 - Add a tablespoon of yellow or stone-ground mustard to create a savory base for your beans.